ryba-io/ryba-repos/README.md

 ## Developer

-There are currently no plan to write unit tests for this package.

 For contributor, run `npm version major|minor|patch -m "Bump to version %s` to publish a new version.
 Changelog is generated with the command `./node_modules/.bin/changelog-maker --group`.